 Deposit insurance above EUR 100,000

-Since 1st January 2016, new legislation has enabled the insurance of temporary high balances above EUR 100,000.
+Since 1st January 2016, the Czech legislation has enabled the insurance of temporary high balances above EUR 100,000.
 This increased compensation can be granted for deposits of natural persons resulting from the following payment transactions:

 - a) Payment of a purchase price arising from the sale of real estate serving for residential purposes according to the Cadastre of Real Estate, if the petition for the commencement of entry into the cadastre was submitted before the record date;

 - b) Payment of settlement of the common property of spouses in the event of a divorce;

 - c) Payment of insurance settlement in the case of injury, illness, invalidity or death;

 - e) Payment of one-off settlement from supplementary pension insurance with government contribution or supplementary pension savings;

 - f) Payment of severance pay upon dismissal from employment, where the employee is entitled to severance pay under the Labour Code, payment of severance pay upon termination of employment by agreement, where the employee is entitled to severance pay under the Labour Code, payment of severance pay upon the end of service through decision of the service body, where the state employee is entitled to the severance pay, and payment of severance pay upon the end of service of natural persons in the security forces; where the natural person engaged in the security forces is entitled to severance pay;

 - g) Payment of insurance settlement for damages arising from criminal acts;

 - h) Payment of compensation for damage caused by a criminal act or the issue of unjust enrichment acquired through a criminal act;

 - i) Payment of compensation for damage caused by a decision on custody, punishment or a protection measure;

 - j) Provision of financial aid to victims of crime.

-Is there a time limitation on holding proceeds that are categorised as a temporary high balance?
+Is there a time limitation on holding proceeds that can be eligible for increased compensation?